bitrockteam/bitrock-center/README.md

 - See env variables on https://www.notion.so/Bitrock-Center-1cb75833085d80e3b914dbc329e4170c (ask Davide Ghiotto for access)
-- Copy `apps/backend/.env_example` to `apps/backend/.env` file and update the values accordingly.
+- Copy `apps/backend/.env.example` to `apps/backend/.env` file and update the values accordingly.
-- Copy `apps/frontend/.env_example` to `apps/frontend/.env` file and update the values accordingly.
+- Copy `apps/frontend/.env.example` to `apps/frontend/.env` file and update the values accordingly.
+- Copy `.env.example` to `.env` file and update the values accordingly.

+> Beware that you will need to run the local instance of Supabase to obtain these two: `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_PROJECT_KEY`.
+Keep reading to understand how to get them.

 ### Setup local instance Supabase